replab/replab/sphinxdocs/api/base.rst

 .. module:: +replab

 * `.Str`: provides infrastructure for pretty printing of objects, in a way compatible with Matlab and Octave
+* `.Samplable`: describes a set of elements that can be sampled from
-* `.Domain`: describes a set of elements that can be compared for equality, and can also be sampled from
+* `.Domain`: describes a set of elements that can be compared for equality, and sampled from

 .. _Str: